Amazon EC2: A Comprehensive Operations and Architecture Reference

 Security

-• Enable encryption on EBS volumes (Encrypted: true)
+• Enable encryption on all EBS volumes by setting Encrypted: true

 Cost Optimization

-• Consider Reserved Instances or Savings Plans for predictable workloads
+• Evaluate Reserved Instances or Savings Plans for workloads with predictable, sustained utilization patterns

 Performance

-• For I/O intensive workloads, consider Instance Store or io2 EBS
+• For I/O-intensive workloads, evaluate Instance Store volumes or io2 EBS volumes

-• Launch instances in Availability Zone close to users
+• Launch instances in the Availability Zone nearest to your end users

-• Enable detailed monitoring if you need metrics every 1 min
+• Enable detailed monitoring when you require metrics at one-minute granularity

 Reliability

-• Automate deployments with user data or config management
+• Automate deployments through user data scripts or dedicated configuration management tooling

-• Create AMIs from configured instances for quick recovery
+• Create AMIs from fully configured instances to enable rapid recovery

-• Configure automated snapshots for critical EBS volumes
+• Configure automated EBS snapshots for all volumes containing critical data

 Operational Excellence